deepyr/DutchSwap/docs/quickstart/index.rst

 The first step to using DutchSwap is having a token to sell.
 .. note::
     If you already have some ERC20 tokens you wish to sell, continue to step 2.

-To mint your own new ERC20 token, you need to do the following.
+ To mint your own new ERC20 token, you need to do the following:

-- Connect your wallet using metamask

-- Enter your Token’s name - should be unique string.
+- Enter your Token’s name
-- Add a symbol associated with your token.
-It should be in all uppercase and 3-5 symbols long (ie TKN)
+- Add a symbol associated with your token
-- Set a total supply.
-This will be the number of tokens you mint initially.
+- Set a total supply

-After creating your ERC20 tokens, you will be able to sell some of them in a Dutch auction.
+DutchSwap will mint the tokens for you and deposit them into your wallet.
+After creating your ERC20 tokens, you're ready to set up your auction.